Edicts of Ashoka [268-232 BCE]

 • Scholarly Contributions: E. Hultzsch, a German Indologist and epigraphist, is renowned for deciphering and translating Ashoka’s inscriptions.

-• Cultural Impact: The edicts provide valuable insights into the social, political, and religious life of ancient India and the spread of Buddhism.
+• Cultural Impact: The edicts provide valuable insights into ancient India’s social, political, and religious life and the spread of Buddhism.

 Leave a Reply